Top 8 Benefits and Most Common Applications of Automation in Healthcare

 3. Data Management Enhancement

-Automation in healthcare can help improve data management and get a competitive edge.
+Healthcare automation helps improve data management and get a competitive edge.
 Here is how it works.
 EHR ensures seamless data retrieval.
-These machines have all the PHIs and much more.
-After that, AI and ML process the data provided by EHRs to make accurate predictions about the most suitable treatment options.
-Besides, automated EHR tools can generate data in real-time and in vast volumes.
-That is why they are still relevant after EHR has been on the market for more than 50 years (see Fig.5).
+Such machines have all the PHIs etc. After that, AI and ML process the data provided by EHRs to make accurate predictions about the most suitable treatment options.
+Besides, automated EHR tools can generate data in real time and vast volumes.
+That’s why EHRs are still relevant on the market for more than 50 years.

 4. Collaborative Environments Facilitation